dherath/dherath.github.io/_posts/2018-03-23-Linked-Lists.md

 ---
 layout: post
-title: "Markov Chains 101"
+title: "Finding cycles in linked lists"
 comments: false
-description: "post 8"
+description: "post 9"
-keywords: "Markov, Chains, pebble, game, chains, chain,introduction"
+keywords: "Cycles, Linked lists, identify, algorithm"
 ---

 ![markov-image](https://raw.githubusercontent.com/dherath/WebsiteMaterial/master/2018/Post_8_MarkovCHains/first_image.jpeg){:height="300px"}

 Hello Everyone!! in todays post I thought of writing an introduction for [Markov Chains](https://en.wikipedia.org/wiki/Markov_chain){:target="blank"}.
 Simply put, Markov chains are used to model systems that change randomly where a _current state_ is only dependent on the _previous state_.(_I'll explain what states are in a  minute_) In fact, its a pretty powerful technique used in fields ranging from **computer networks** to **statistical physics**.
 I'll explain the basics of Markov chains using a simple example called the _pebble game_ as illustrated above.